lfraccaro1/fintech_project_2/README.md

 * further tuning the neural network model such as introducing more layers, dropout regularisation and tuning learning rate.

 ## Conclusion
 The baseline model has a reasonably high accuracy score of 76.13%.
 Both attempts on hyperparameters tuning only improve the accuracy marginally.
-This could be due to the baseline model was already well-tuned and did not have much room to improve.
+This could be due to the baseline model being already well-tuned and did not have much room to improve.
 It could also be that the specified hyperparameters ranges or values did not capture the optimal set.

 The chosen simple neural network has similar predictive power as the baseline model.
 Further tuning may increase the accuracy and outperform the baseline model.

 ## Appendix 1
 The table below describes the features included in the dataset.